zaius/docs/content/docs/web-interface/application-settings.md

 an organization.

-We give an extra warning when you’re about to transfer ownership, because at this moment it is not possible to transfer an application back to a user or to an other organization.
+We give an extra warning when you’re about to transfer ownership, because at this moment it is not possible to transfer an application back to a user or to another organization.

 #### Delete application

-Here you can choose to delete your application and all its settings.
+*“Danger, Will Robinson!”* Here you can choose to delete your application and all its settings.